AniruddhaN2203/CCN_Project_5th_Sem_VLAN/README.md

 **Juu to Go**
 ![image](https://github.com/AniruddhaN2203/CCN_Project_5th_Sem_VLAN/assets/142299140/9b4cc19e-fa39-4827-8a4e-e49c255df7dc)
-- If we try pinging PC2 or PC5 it won't work as inter VLAN switching operates on Layer 3 switches or routers
+- If we try pinging PC2 or PC5 it won't work as inter VLAN switching operates on routers or Layer 3 (Network Layer) switches